skaae/vaeblog/readme.md

 Secondly we found that batch normalization helps a lot when used in the generator.
 Using batch normalization in the discriminator did not help.

-Also, plenty of dropout is needed in the discriminator to avoid oscillating behavior, caused by the generator exploiting a weakness of the discriminator.
+Also, plenty of dropout is needed in the discriminator to avoid oscillating behavior caused by the generator exploiting a weakness of the discriminator.

 Finally, it may be beneficial to constrain the discriminator by decreasing its number of filters.
-We have found it best to let the generator many more filters than the discriminator.
+We have found it best to let the generator conatain more filters than the discriminator.

 ### Generating faces
 We then trained the GAN on the deep funneled [labeled faces in the wild](http://vis-www.cs.umass.edu/lfw/)